npatwari/dflcompetition/call.md

 Abstracts should be sent as pdf over email to: npatwari@wustl.edu on or before Feb 21st 2019 with the following subject line: 2019 Device-free Localization Competition Submission.

 ### Important Dates
-* Submission Deadline: February 21, 2019
+* Abstract Submission Deadline: February 21, 2019
 * Registration Deadline: **March 7, 2019**
 * Final Notification: March 15, 2019